SzabolcsBeko/aerometal-workorder-management/README.md

    npm install
    npm run dev
    ```
 5. Fontend production build.
-This step is currently optional.
+This step is optional currently.
    ```bash
    change to the appropriate directory like cd D:\sts-workspace-aerometal-development\aerometal-workorder-management\frontend and run